zhicwu/cassandra-jdbc-driver/README.md

 #### SQuirrel SQL
 1. Configure Apache Cassandra Driver by including all required libs and set _com.github.cassandra.jdbc.CassandraDriver_ as driver
 2. Create a new alias using Aapche Cassandra Driver with a valid URL like _java:c*://localhost/system_ and credentials
 3. That's it!
-You should be able to connect to Cassandra using this driver, issue simple query and see meta data like any other database in SQuirrel SQL
+You should now be able to connect to Cassandra using this driver, issue simple queries and browse meta data(columns, indices and primary keys) like any other database in SQuirrel SQL